4810 N. Kings Hwy.Myrtle Beach, SC 29577

 Mon, Tues, Wed, Fri - 9am to 5pmThurs - 9am to 12pm

-A drop of blood is placed on a glass slide in a series of layers.
-After the layers dry they are studied under a microscope.
+A drop of blood is placed on a glass slide in a series of layers and allowed to dry.
+It is then positioned under a microscope and conveyed to a computer monitor for evaluation.